TrDA-hab/Projects/SPI multi display/README.md

  - Tasmota has [announced](https://github.com/arendst/Tasmota/pull/11821) built-in support for multi-displays but there is no instruction on how it works today 09/17/2021.
  - You can use any SPI display that uses a 3-wire SPI bus.
 4-wire SPI bus - not tested, but should work too (only they are supported by Tasmota).
  - You can connect a maximum of 8 displays using the ESP8266, or more using the ESP32.
- - You can display the same information:
+ - You can:
-   - on all displays at once (by switching on all relays);
+   - display the same information on all displays at once (by switching on all relays);
    - or display information individually on each display (including the corresponding relay);
    - or use mirror display.
  -  Step by step [instructions for E-Paper Display](https://github.com/arendst/Tasmota/discussions/11850).